 The Mass Communications Student Leadership Council is comprised of the department’s student media managers.
-All of Piedmont College’s student media outlets are run by students, for students.
+All of Piedmont University’s student media outlets are run by students, for students.
 Students do not have to be mass communications majors to participate in the SLC, which manages the university's student newspaper, TV station, radio station, yearbook and debate team.
 SLC members work together to create content for our converged media hub, The Roar (piedmontroar.com).

-PC Film Club
+Piedmont Film Club

-The Piedmont College Film Club is for anyone who loves movies.
+The Piedmont University Film Club is for anyone who loves movies.
 In addition to regular screenings of classic, contemporary, and student-produced films, the club also attends off-campus events such as film festivals, workshops, and premieres.
 ADVISOR: Hugh Davis

 Radio Club (WPCZ)